isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-carpenter-ants-vs-fire-ants.markdown

 ### 2.** Identifying **Fire Ants
 You can identify Fire ants quickly from the dull red color in their body - but this color may vary from reddish black or reddish-brown.
 - On their anatomy, you'll also notice a stinger on the fire ants.
-In sunny places, the fire ants will create some noticeable soil mounds
+In sunny places, the fire ants will create some noticeableÂ soil mounds
 - The soil mounds could be as big as 61 centimeters wide and 18 centimeters tall - or they may be shaped like a dome.
 Fire ants will have less activity in the bot sunny times; they also evade shades and darkness - and thus you'll mainly find them in open lawns and fields.
 These ants are
 [considered aggressive](http://fireant.tamu.edu/materials/fact-sheets/)
 and they'll mainly feed on dead animals and living insects.
 But when they get into their house, the fire ants will invade sweet foods and fats.
 - **In brief, we can easily know fire ants from the size and shape of the mounds, and the type of bites they cause.
-Also, fire ants are seen to be very aggressive compared to other ant species. **
+Also, fire ants are seen to be very aggressive compared to other ant species.Â **
 The worker fire ants will bite humans using their chewing mouthparts while also injecting some poison using the stingers that'll cause a tingling or painful feeling.
 You'll know when you have fire ants in your spaes from some key indicators; these are -
 - Presence of an ant mound that has worked, fluffy soil - this will be seen shortly following some heavy rain